dantleech/blog/content/posts/2024-02-18-php-problems.md

 This is something that didn't really _bother_ me until I used [Go](https://pkg.go.dev/encoding/json) and [Rust](https://serde.rs/).

 Deserializing byte streams to objects is our daily bread.
 Whether it be HTTP requests or RPC messages.
-We need to ingest data streams and map them to data structures.
+We need to ingest bytes and map them to data structures.

 In PHP we start with: